 - neither of your parents graduated from a four-year college

-- are U.S. citizenship or resident alien status
+- have U.S. citizenship or resident alien status

-- you have documented financial need, and/or a documented disability.
+- have documented financial need, and/or a documented disability

 Applicants will be selected two times per year.